Zac4ttack/MemoryDumper/README.md

-# MemoryDumper
-A simple C++ tool to dump the LSASS memory process and encrypting the output using AES.
-# MemoryDumper

 MemoryDumper is a tool to create an encrypted memory dump of the lsass.exe process and then decrypt it offline to retrieve password hashes.
 The project consists of two parts: `MemoryDumper.cpp`, which creates the encrypted memory dump, and `Decrypt.cpp`, which decrypts the encrypted dump file.